milkfish1988/fast-neural-style-modify/README.md

+colorsketch project
+==
-Created for colorsketch project, modified from fast-neural-style. aims to:
+Created for colorsketch project, modified from fast-neural-style.<br>
+aims to:<br>
-1) evaluate the quality for generating gouache style image
+1) evaluate the quality for generating gouache style image<br>
-2) add boundary control for fast neural style
+2) add boundary control for fast neural style<br>
-3) create a style image set for gouache style instead of just using only one style image
+3) create a style image set for gouache style instead of just using only one style image<br>
-4) blank area insertion based on depth info
+4) blank area insertion based on depth info<br>
-5) color smooth and color transfer
+5) color smooth and color transfer<br>